Frequently Asked Questions

 09 Do you travel to treat horses?

 I do travel for multiple numbers of horses located in one area or at one property.
 I make an effort to coordinate clients in one area so that I can treat several horses in one day which is the most effective use of my time.
-I do treat horses at my home throughout the Spring until late Fall and ask clients to haul to my barn located 15 km west of the High River Agricultural Society Grounds.
-During the winter months I make arrangements to meet clients at a heated facility which is determined at the time of booking an appointment.
+I do treat horses at my home and in the comfort of a heated barn during the cold AB weather.
+During poor weather and especially during the winter months I make arrangements to meet clients at a heated facility if there are several horses in one location and there are too many horses to haul to my location.
+It is important to have warm facilities to work in for the benefit of the horse to ensure that their muscles are warm and to also ensure that I am able to keep my hands warm and generally be comfortable.
+Your consideration is appreciated!